Cold Email Templates, 56 Elements That Get Responses

 How do you write an email to a CEO?

-If you want to write an email to a CEO that actually gets a reply, start by writing an irresistible subject line.
+If you want to write an email to a CEO who actually gets a reply, start by writing an irresistible subject line.
 Keep your email short and professional, making sure you’re personalizing as much as possible.
-Lastly, include very clear ways on how you can help them and a clear CTA.
+Lastly, include very clear ways of helping them and a clear CTA.

 Cold Email Templates: Your turn!